 Responsibilities and authorities for project management, monitoring and reporting activities, measurement, training and reporting techniques and QA/QC procedures are defined.
-In addition, it was verified that Brascarbon, as responsible for the operation of the biogas capture and flaring system and for the monitoring, has enough resources and skills to assure adequate operation and monitoring of the biodigesters and the biogas capture and flaring system.
+In addition, it was verified that Brascarbon, as responsible by operation of biogas capture and flaring and by the monitoring, has enough resources and skills to assure adequate operation and monitoring of the biodigesters and the biogas capture and flaring system.